 The locals are very welcoming in Folkestone, and it is a city with high spirits.
 It’s a great family-friendly port town that embraces tourists visiting the fantastic city.

 Yes, you can see France perfectly in the distance on clear days.
-You can also view France from the neighbouring city, Dover.
+You can also view France from the neighbouring Dover.

+Folkestone is a wonderful town in Kent worth adding to your UK travel itinerary.
 The port town has been progressing a lot more throughout the years but look forward to must-see sites from the famous seaside city.

-If you’re looking to explore more places in the UK, check out this guide on a day trip to Canterbury.
+I hope you enjoyed this Folkestone guide and if you’re looking to explore more places in the UK, check out this guide on a day trip to Canterbury.